o1a2h/deformation-aware-bvh/README.md

 Unity 6 reference implementation and benchmark harness for the paper:

 > M. A. Ala'anzy and O. Bazarkhan, "Deformation-Aware BVH Updates via Kinetic Extreme Vertex Tracking for Real-Time Soft-Body Simulation," *IEEE Access*, 2026.
-DOI: `10.1109/ACCESS.20XX.XXXXXXX` (pending).
+Paper DOI: `10.1109/ACCESS.20XX.XXXXXXX` (pending).
+Code archive: https://doi.org/10.5281/zenodo.19632040.

 This repository contains four BVH update strategies implemented end-to-end in C# inside Unity 6, along with the benchmark harness that produced every figure and table in Section IV of the paper.